 Why is it that we are able to pray more effectively in a place of worship?
 Why is that prayer is considered most effective during dusk and dawn time?
 Why is it that we profoundly relish the taste of food served in Lungar (community food served in a place of worship), even if it is bland (no offense meant) which we would surely criticize, if served at a restaurant and even at our home?

 The reason is that just before entering such places of worship, because of the piousness attached to the place/event, our mind begins to slow down at the subconscious level.
-By slow, it means that the pitta of our brain (Ayurvedic term representing firing of nerves in our brain or say current in the brain) begins to drop (to understand basic fundamentals of Ayurveda which can explain everything about our body please pick up a copy of THE ROOT CAUSE book and watch this video).
+By slow, it means that the pitta of our brain (Ayurvedic term representing firing of nerves in our brain or say current in the brain) begins to drop.

 And since pitta is the one that relays information from one cell to another like the processor of a computer, our ability to over-analyze this world and things around too, drops significantly.
 Once analysis reduces, the criticism coming from the subconscious mind too ceases to exist and in absence of criticism, we begin loving people and everything around unconditionally.
 It is this feeling of zero or low analysis that is called as total surrender when we are just engrossed.